When it comes to Autoimmune Disease, understanding leaky gut – and nutrient deficiencies – is very important.

-Nutrient therapy is also vital for proper hormone balance.
+Using nutrient therapy is also vital for proper hormone balance.

-Hypothyroidism and Hashimoto’s
+Hypothyroidism and Hashimoto’s Disease

-- You could have an issue blocking the conversion of hormone into the active form of T3 from the inactive form of T4.
+- You may have an issue blocking the conversion of hormone into the active form of T3 from the inactive form of T4.
 This can occur in places such as the liver or gut where a lot of this conversion is happening.
 Gut issues, liver issues, or nutrient deficiencies can inhibit this process and need to be addressed in order to fix it.

-The Importance of Variety in Your Diet
+The Importance of Variety in Your Diet for Nutrient Deficiencies

 Explore!
 Expand!
 Choose new foods that you haven’t tried before and try them in different ways – cooked, raw, mixed with other ingredients, etc. And don’t be afraid to mix and match ingredients in your favorite recipes to create some variety for yourself and your palate.
 Create a new take on an old favorite recipe.
 Be creative!
 Many people have an issue with gluten, such as wheat because they’re over-exposed to it through the many common foods we consume for breakfast, lunch, dinner, and snacks.